BDC Hamburger Icon

 Open row

 An effective marketing strategy is a necessity, especially for small businesses with a limited following.
-To truly build brand loyalty, you have to appeal to your customers while staying true to your company and keeping your competitors in mind — in other words, follow the “three C’s model” of marketing.
-This model focuses on three key factors every marketing strategy should prioritize.
-Here’s how to use this method to boost your business.
+To build long-lasting customer loyalty, you have to appeal to your audience while staying true to your company and keeping your competitors in mind.
+In other words, you need to follow the three C’s model of marketing.
+This model focuses on three key factors every business should prioritize when developing its traditional or digital marketing strategy.

 1. Company

 Marketing is all about branding.
-Start by defining your company’s mission and building a brand that represents it accurately.
-That way, people understand who you are and what to expect and you’ll feel more confident in your marketing messages.
+Start by refining your company’s mission statement and building a brand that represents it accurately.
+That way, people will understand who you are and what to expect from your business, and you’ll feel more confident in your marketing messages.

-Jessica Garrett Modkins, founder of Hip Rock Star, said employees and consumers want to know what your brand, company or business stands for.”
+Jessica Garrett Modkins, founder and CEO of Hip Rock Star Advertising, said employees and consumers “want to know what your brand, company, or business stands for.”

-“This is the time to build your strategy around the issues that matter to the very fabric of your service,” Garrett Modkins told us.
+“This is the time to build your strategy around the issues that matter to the very fabric of your service,” Garrett Modkins said.
 “This is an opportunity to evaluate your corporation’s heartbeat.”

 2. Customer

 Your customers are the reason for your business and the driving force behind all you do.
-It’s essential to communicate with them personally, rather than simply buying ad space or pushing your products and services.
+It’s essential to communicate with them personally when developing marketing plans, rather than simply buying ad space or pushing your products and services without any customer research.

-This is especially true on social media, where many customers vet businesses before investing.
-You can get to know your customers by engaging with them on platforms, such as Instagram and Facebook.
+That is especially true on social media, where many customers vet businesses before purchasing from them.
+You can get to know your customers by engaging with them on platforms such as Instagram and Facebook.

-However, creating a social media account shouldn’t be something you just check off your list.
+Creating a social media account, however, shouldn’t be something you just check off your list.
 To benefit from it and connect with your customers, you’ll want to dig a little deeper.

 Bottom LineBottom line

-You must meet your customers where they are rather than hoping they’ll come to you.
-Analyze their behaviors, needs and wants.
-Create buyer personas and personalize communications.
-Find ways to express your appreciation and support them through their buyer journeys.
+You must meet your customers where they are rather than hoping they’ll automatically come to you.
+Analyze their behaviors, needs, and wants, and create customer personas.
+Using that information, you can develop marketing strategies that appeal to your target audience.

 3. Competition

 Regardless of the industry your business is in, you’ll always have competition — and that’s a good thing.
-You’re doing something right if you have direct competitors but you’ll want to understand how they market themselves as well as any gaps they fill that you don’t.
+You’re doing something right if you have direct competitors, but you’ll want to understand how they market themselves and any gaps they fill that you don’t.
+Their marketing can shed light on what you should and shouldn’t do with yours.

-To stand out from your competition, personalize your messaging whenever possible.
+To differentiate yourself from your competition, personalize your messaging whenever possible.
 Storytelling is an instant way to connect with your customers, Garrett Modkins said.

 TipBottom line

-Don’t forget to analyze your company the way you do with your competitors.
-Knowing your company's strengths and weaknesses can help you reach goals faster and more precisely.
-Use your unique business mission and processes to build a stronger brand message.
+Don’t forget to analyze your own company the way you analyze your competitors.
+Knowing your company’s strengths and weaknesses can help you reach business goals faster and more precisely.

 Additional C’s of marketing